About the Queensland Small Business Commissioner

 If you are unable to reach an agreement, the QSBC is unable to provide any further dispute assistance and you should seek your own independent financial and legal advice on your options (which may include an application to the Queensland Civil and Administrative Tribunal or a court).

 Following the mediation, the mediator will give the parties a Notice of Mediation Outcome.
-The mediator will also provide a copy will be given to the QSBC.
+The mediator will also provide a copy to the QSBC.

 The office of the QSBC